 4. Make the office fun.

 Creating a fun office environment is a great way to re-light the work chemistry of employees.
 There are many ways to have fun in an office setting — even when considering the variety of personalities present in a workplace.
 Some small examples include simple group projects like solving puzzles as a team.
 Bigger examples include everyone in a department grabbing lunch or going to a happy hour or live music event.

 5. Promote work-life balance.

 Lastly, one of the best ways for a company to respect its employees when it comes to burnout is to promote a healthy work-life balance.
 When an individual's work-life balance is tilted too far in the direction of work, individuals can develop problems with fatigue, poor physical and mental health, and negative relationships.
 These problems can cause strain within the workplace.
 Teaching employees to practice self-compassion and use their breaks will help them combat the effects of an unbalanced life.
 Encouraging employees to unplug after leaving the workplace is a great place to start!

 Boosting team morale can happen in many ways and we know you won't be sorry for putting in the effort to care for your employees.
 Think back to when you were first starting out; what were some of the things your bosses did for you that stuck out positively — something you still remember to this day.
 Use those good memories to create even better ones for your team!

 Mike Szczesny is the owner and vice president of EDCO Awards & Specialties, a dedicated supplier of employee recognition products, branded merchandise, and athletic awards.

-Mike Szczesny is the owner and vice president of EDCO Awards & Specialties, a dedicated supplier of employee recognition products, branded merchandise, and athletic awards.
+Mike Szczesny is the owner and vice president of EDCO Awards & Specialties, a dedicated supplier of employee recognition products such as crystal awards, branded merchandise, and athletic awards.
 Szczesny takes pride in EDCO's ability to help companies go the extra mile in expressing gratitude and appreciation to their employees.
 He resides in Fort Lauderdale, Florida.